maddyvinnakota/krasa-jaxb-tools/README.md

 ----------------

 - `2.3.2` another bug fix release:

   - fix `@Pattern` added to wrong fields (regression from 2.2)
   - add `@EachPattern` when needed for `List<String>` fields
   - rename `generateStringListAnnotations` option to `generateListAnnotations` because it is not limited to list of strings
   - disable `generateListAnnotations` by default (was enabled)

 - `2.3.1` bug fix release:

   - `@Valid` annotation was not added by default
   - remove `singlePattern` option because `@Pattern.List` is not semantically correct
   - disable `jpa` option because not really useful
   - disable `JSR_349` option it was referring to Validation API 1.1 while now we use 2.0
   - add a lot of tests to establish a solid baseline (defaults was backported and tested on 2.2)

-- `2.3` A huge refactoring and fixing bugs:
+- `2.3` A huge refactoring and bug fixing:

   - added `singlePattern` option
   - fixed `generateServiceValidationAnnotations` used by `ValidSEIGenerator` to accept string parameter
   - dependencies updated to the latest version still supporting JDK 1.8
   - a maven rule has been set to force compilation with JDK 1.8

 - `2.2` Some new features added because of PR requests

   - Added `@Valid` annotation to `sequence`s to force items validation
   - Added support for `Jakarta EE 9` with parameter `validationAnnotations`

 - `2.1` Revert back to Java 1.8 (sorry folks!).

 - `2.0` A refactorized version of the original [krasa-jaxb-toos](https://github.com/krasa/krasa-jaxb-tools) last synced on August 2022, with some enhancements (support for `EachDigits`, `EachDecimalMin` and `EachDecimalMax` in primitive lists), improved tests and bug fixed.
 It is compiled using JDK 11.
 The `pom.xml` `groupId` has been changed to `com.fillumina`.

 Release
 ----------------